zuoxingdong/gym-recsys/README.md

 | :---: | :---: | :---: |
 | `greedy` | 180.86 | 97.93% |

-Last but not least, for the most fun part, let us generate animations of both policy for an episode via gym's `Monitor` wrapper, showing as GIFs in the following:
+Last but not least, for the most fun part, let us generate animations of both policy for an episode via gym's `RecordVideo` wrapper, showing as GIFs in the following:

 #### Random Agent